harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 software.
 DLCs are a contract protocol where two or more parties agree to exchange money dependent on the outcome of a certain event as determined by an oracle (or several oracles).
-After the event happens, the oracle publishes a commitment to the outcome of the event in the form of a digital signature, which the winning party can use to claim their funds.
+After the event happens, the oracle publishes a commitment to the outcome of the event that the winning party can use to claim their funds.
 The oracle doesn't need to know the terms of the contract (or even that there is a contract).
 The contract can be made indistinguishable from many other Bitcoin transactions or it can be executed within an LN channel.
-This makes DLCs more private and efficient than other known oracle-based contract methods, and it's arguably more secure as an oracle that signs a commitment to a false result generates clear evidence of fraud.
+This makes DLCs more private and efficient than other known oracle-based contract methods, and it's arguably more secure as an oracle that commits to a false result generates clear evidence of fraud.
 By the end of the year, there would be four compatible implementations of DLCs, an [application][crypto garage p2p deriv] for offering and accepting